 You can win big when signing up for a home security system at the right time.
-For example, Protect Your Home is currently offering $850 dollars’ worth of free security equipment to users who sign up for its service.
+For example, Protect Your Home is currently offering $850 dollars’ worth of free security equipment to users who sign up for its service with a $99 installation change and purchase of a 36 mo. monitoring contract.
 Meanwhile, Protection 1 has a limited time offer of its own, offering new customers a free, wireless DIY security System valued at $599.
 Also, be sure to look out for companies that offer free inspections, as having a professional come out to make suggestions could do a great deal for letting you know exactly what equipment you’ll need, keeping cost to a minimum as a result.
 It’s one of many reasons you shouldn’t hesitate to check out Vivint’s lauded home security services and take advantage of its free professional installations.

 3. Are wireless systems more effective than hardwired ones?

 Both options have their perks.
 Many people look to tradition when deciding on dependability, which is an argument in favor of hardwired systems.
 However, technology has shown a push towards cellular networks, causing many leading home security companies such as FrontPoint to focus their efforts on wireless systems.
 Using an all-cellular signal and VoIP technology, FrontPoint is considered one of the industry leaders in home security innovation.
 Wireless systems are certainly easier to install and can be used in more locations, but perhaps the main lesson to take away from a company like FrontPoint is that no matter what type of system you install, its efficiency will largely depend on the competency of your security provider.
 Be sure to check out our full list of top providers where you can find a mix of the best hardwired and wireless systems on the market.